 - The Cu-IUD is the most effective method of emergency contraception available.
 It is effective even up to 5 days after unsafe sex or 5 days after predicted ovulation.

 - In our environment, Postinor-2 is the most common emergency contraceptive available.
-It is effective if taken within 72 hours (3 days) after the unprotected sex.
+It is effective if taken within 72 hours (3 days) after unprotected sex.
 Click here to read more about postinor-2.

 No method of contraception is 100% perfect and hence, the need for safe abortion.
 Safe abortion saves mothers’ lives and prevents the complications recorded with unsafe abortion.